paying attention to the Sacred in all things

 I don't know what the future holds.
-I do have a deep sense that I want to continue engaging in my own discovery of who I am in God, and how that calls me to live in the world, and to enable others who desire it to explore those things too.
+I do have a deep sense that I want to continue engaging in my own discovery of who I am in relation to the Sacred, however we name that, and how that calls me to live in the world, and to enable others who desire it to explore those things too.

-If you are interested in exploring Ignatian Spiritual Direction, or if you just fancy having a chat about life, the universe, and everything... please get in touch.
+If you are interested in any of the above, or if you just fancy having a chat about life, the universe, and everything... feel free to get in touch.